Statement by Cold Spring Harbor Laboratory related to recent travel-related Executive Orders:

 Proof of affected status should be submitted via email to email@example.com at the time of registration and abstract submission.
 Abstracts selected for oral presentation may be delivered virtually and posters may be presented in absentia.
 All talks presented at a meeting will be available via live-stream and video archive to registered individuals affected by the travel ban.

-The January 27 2017 Executive Order on Border Security and Immigration Enforcement Improvement has been rescinded by the U.S. government.
+January 27 2017 Executive Order on Border Security and Immigration Enforcement Improvement is currently rescinded by the U.S. government.

 March 6 2017 Executive Order Protecting The Nation From Foreign Terrorist Entry Into The United States is currently rescinded by the U.S. government.